winstonco/cool-auto-animals/README.md

 Watch [this video][1] by Brackeys for help.

 1. Log in to GitHub, fill in name and email (use the same email as GitHub).
 2. Clone this repo `https://github.com/winstonco/cool-auto-animals.git` in whatever folder you want the Unity project to be located.
-The folder you choose must be empty, or it will create a new empty folder with the contents.
+A new repo folder named `cool-auto-animals` will be created.
 I recommend creating a new "Projects" or "Unity Projects" folder, or something similar, and cloning in that.

 ### Setting up Unity